After doing some research, I found that Turkish dog breeds are very popular as herd-protecting dogs.

 Highlights: Calm, Powerful, Protective

-The Kangal Shepherd Dog is a large breed that stands between 28-32 inches tall and weighs between 90-145 pounds.
+The Turkish Kangal a.k.a.
+Anatolian Shepherd Dog is a large breed that stands between 28-32 inches tall and weighs between 90-145 pounds.

 The breed has large, floppy ears, and a long tail.